This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

 Serving Suggestions

-This cold tomato soup is excellent on its own as a first course.
-When I want to serve it as a main course, I like to serve it alongside any of the following:
+This soup is delicious on its own as a first course.
+When I want to serve it as a main course, I serve it alongside any of the following:

 Recipe Card